-If you’re feeling particularly brave, the museum offers a nighttime mystery tour, where you can learn about the more chilling history as you tour the ship after hours.
+If you’re feeling fearless, the museum offers a nighttime mystery tour, where you can learn about the more chilling history as you tour the ship after hours.

 3. Black Diamond Mines, Antioch

-It is only to be expected that an old abandoned mine would have some ghosts, which is certainly the case with the Black Diamond Mines in Antioch.
+It is only expected that an old abandoned mine would have some ghosts, which is undoubtedly the case with the Black Diamond Mines in Antioch.